internet4000/radio4000-search-index/README.md

 2. Modify data for Algolia
 3. Create and upload the search index to Algolia

+Run it with `node index.js`.
-`index.html` contains an example of a search input.
+Open `index.html` for an example of a search input.

 Also see